Kumar-Suyash/DevTinder-backend/src/readme.md

 - If we dont use res.send() our postman will stuck and if we use next() in the last route it will throw an error

+- What is Middleware ?
+And why do we need it ?

+- How express JS handles the request

+- Difference between app.use() and app.all()

+- Write a dummy auth middleware for admin .

+- Write a dummy auth middleware for all user Routes except "/user/login".